sphinx-contrib/jinja-autodoc/doc/index.rst

 Automatic documentation
 -----------------------

-The ``autojinja`` directive generates Jinja reference documentation from a start comment in jinja template.
+The ``autotemplate`` directive generates Jinja reference documentation from a start comment in jinja template.
-Basicly it just takes `docstring` between `{#` and `#}` and inserts it where you specified `autojinja` directive.
+Basicly it just takes `docstring` between `{#` and `#}` and inserts it where you specified `autotemplate` directive.

 To make everything work you also have to specify relative or absolute path to your templates.
 If this option is not specified templates won't be displayed